SRGSSR/pillarbox-web-demo/samples/react/README.md

 This project uses [Vite][vite] for building and previewing the example.
 The following commands are
 available:

-- Rune the server in development mode.
+- Run the server in development mode.
   ```shell
   npm run dev
   ```